ZeitOnline/vivi/core/src/zeit/content/article/README.txt

 ===================================================

-We change some attributes now and see that the changes are reflected in the
+We change some attributes now and see that the changes are partly reflected in the
 XML:

 >>> article.title = 'Jahr ohne \xdcberraschungen'